KevinITS-site/KevinITS-site.github.io/another-page.md

 LIMIT 20 <br>
 </p>

-Once we found the property value “pittura a tempera”, we browsed the Denotative Description Ontology and found the a-dd:MaterialOrTechnique predicate, which looked suitable for our work.
+Once we found the property value “pittura a tempera”, we browsed the Denotative Description Ontology and found the <a href= "https://dati.beniculturali.it/lodview-arco/ontology/denotative-description/hasMaterialOrTechnique.html">a-dd:hasMaterialOrTechnique</a> predicate, which looked suitable for our work.
 We then ran this query to make sure that the predicate is associated with the property value.
 See results of the query <a href= "https://dati.cultura.gov.it/sparql?default-graph-uri=&query=PREFIX+rdf%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F1999%2F02%2F22-rdf-syntax-ns%23%3E%0D%0APREFIX+rdfs%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E%0D%0APREFIX+arco%3A+%3Chttps%3A%2F%2Fw3id.org%2Farco%2Fontology%2Farco%2F%3E%0D%0APREFIX+a-dd%3A%3Chttps%3A%2F%2Fw3id.org%2Farco%2Fontology%2Fdenotative-description%2F%3E%0D%0A%0D%0ASELECT+DISTINCT+%3Fc+%3Flabel+%0D%0AWHERE+%7B+%0D%0A%3Fclothing+a-dd%3AhasMaterialOrTechnique+%3Fc+.%0D%0A%3Fc+rdfs%3Alabel+%3Flabel+%0D%0AFILTER%28%3Flabel+%3D+%22paillettes%22%29%0D%0A%7D%0D%0ALIMIT+20%0D%0A&format=text%2Fhtml&timeout=0&signal_void=on">here</a>. <br>

 <p style="background-color: Azure; padding: 5px;">
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> <br>